bekriz/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4.lat ten lines of a text file script
 5. first ten  lines of a text file script
 5. first ten  lines of a text file script
+5. first ten  lines of a text file script
+6. this script displays the third line of a file content
+6. this script displays the third line of a file content